 Starting the project

-In this phase business case is prepared, high level requirements, constraints, risks and assumptions are understood, feasibility study is typically done and all preparatory work required to get the project off the ground is accomplished.
-The output would be Project charter.
+In this phase business case is prepared, high-level requirements, constraints, risks, and assumptions are understood, a feasibility study is typically done and all preparatory work required to get the project off the ground is accomplished.
+The output would be a Project charter.
 This is also the document that officially authorizes a project manager to the project and outlines her responsibilities and authority.

 Organizing and Preparing